Bachelor of Arts in Music Technology

 DESN 384.
 DIGITAL SOUND.
 5 Credits.

-This course provides a foundation in the techniques of sound design, recording, production and editing for digital media.
-Students will create and record sound files, apply effects and mix and produce a variety of multimedia audio elements using state-of-the-art digital technology.
-Applicable uses include websites, games, multimedia products for promotion and learning, entertainment products and virtual worlds.
+Provides a foundation in the techniques of sound design, recording, production, and editing for digital media.
+Students create and record sound files, apply effects, and mix and produce a variety of multimedia audio elements using state-of-the-art digital technology.
+Applicable uses include websites, games, multimedia products for promotion and learning, entertainment products, and virtual worlds.

 Catalog Listing